PyCoder601/jery/README.md

 The project is composed of three main components that work together:

 1.  **Frontend:** A **Next.js (React)** single-page application that provides the user interface.
 It communicates with the backend via a REST API for data retrieval and a WebSocket connection for real-time updates.
-2.  **Backend:** A **Python (FastAPI)** server that acts as the central hub.
+2.  **Backend:** A **FastAPI (Python)** server that acts as the central hub.
 It handles user authentication, stores data in a database, and manages communication between the frontend and the agents.
 3.  **Agent:** A lightweight **Python** script that runs on each monitored server.
 It collects system metrics and sends them periodically to the backend for processing.

 ```